GastonBC/GuessTheNumber/README.md

 · Minimum number length is 2, maximum is 10

-· Numbers can not start with a 0

 · Digits in the number can not repeat (eg 1231 is wrong)

 · Number can not contain letters